kerchner/beautiful-project/README.md

+# This is the `master` branch -- the code that runs your site is in the `gh-pages` branch!

 This repository was originally forked from the **[Beautiful Jekyll](https://github.com/daattali/beautiful-jekyll)** theme, by Dean Attali.
 The README for the Beautiful Jekyll theme follows below:

 ***